Company: Flipkart • Platform: iOS, Android • Year: 2015

 To create deeper engagement by bridging the gap between online and offline shopping.

-Launching and evolving user-to-user communication through real time chat (1)
+a) Launching and evolving user-to-user communication through real-time chat

-Launching user-to-seller chat with Flipkart's new design language (2)
+b) Launching user-to-seller chat with Flipkart's new design language

 UX/UI Designer, Team Lead

-User Research, Formative Usability Testing, Concept Development, Task Analysis, User Flow, UX Writing, Interaction Design, Visual Design
+User Research, Usability Testing, Concept Development, Task Analysis, User Flow, UX Writing, Interaction Design, Visual Design

 Akshay Rajwade & Harbani Malhotra (Product Management), Anubhuti Jain (Research), Varun Dhanda & Surabhi Wadhwa (Design)